-Tensions continue to be high, so it’s not unreasonable that you got into it with a coworker over Zoom the other day and that you and your partner may have a few more disagreements than usual.
+Parenting is stressful and fights happen.
 However, take notice if you are getting into significantly more fights or arguments with the people in your life.
 “This is an indicator that your needs are not being met, and the frustration of that is coming out in your interactions with others,” Zagame explains.

 How to Bounce Back From Mental Exhaustion